jameshughes89/cs4XX-EvolutionaryComputation/site/assignments/tsp/tsp.rst

 example is by no means a suggesting that this is what the report should look like.
 It serves to provide a frame of reference.

+Below is a list of things to consider including in the report.
+This list is a collection of suggested ideas to consider and is not intended to be the standard template.

+* Introduction

+    * What is the problem?
+    * Small literature review

+        * What have other people done in the past that worked

+* Problem description

+    * What is TSP?
+    * If applicable, what is the vehicle routing problem?

+* Algorithm description

+    * How was the GA implemented?

+        * Can someone follow the description to recreate your work?

+    * What enhancements/modifications were included?

+        * Why were they done?
+        * How were they done?

+* Explain how the results will be analysed

+    * What is being compared?
+    * How will the comparison be done?

+        * Mean
+        * Distribution comparison
+        * Probability values?

+* Explains the results and discuss

+    * What happened?
+    * How would this compare to random?
+    * How would this compare to other algorithms?
+    * How were the results compared to the best known?
+    * Did any of the implemented modifications or enhancements improve the results?

+* Conclusions and possible future directions

+    * What are the major takeaways?
+    * How good was it?
+    * What else could be done as next steps for continuing the analysis?

+* Bibliography

+    * References, if included